 - The Essay Portfolios folder is located in Blackboard toward the top of the Course Content.
 The Essay Portfolios folder is a central location where all essay-related assignments and activities are submitted and completed:

-- o Proposals
+- Proposals

 - Outlines

-- o Essay Rough Drafts
+- Essay Rough Drafts

 - Annotated Bibliography

 - Essay Final Drafts

 - o Etc.